A New Generation of Chefs Reframes Taiwanese Cuisine in America

 SIGN UP

 In America, Taiwanese dishes have regularly been swept underneath the large umbrella of “Chinese food.”
-Until lately, only individuals who recognize their food geography ought to spot a eating place with a specific area of expertise — beef noodle soup; box lunches of rice, red meat, and cabbage; braised red meat rolled in scallion pancakes — and pick it out as Taiwanese.
+Until lately, only individuals who recognize their food geography ought to spot an eating place with a specific area of expertise — beef noodle soup; box lunches of rice, red meat, and cabbage; braised red meat rolled in scallion pancakes — and pick it out as Taiwanese.